Program fast facts

 What is a passing score in each paralegal course?

 Students must earn a minimum of 70% in each course module.
 Class projects and exams will be administered.
 Participants must achieve a score of 75% or better in the program to earn the SMU Paralegal Certificate.

-What if I experience a difficult life event and am forced to withdraw from the program?
+What if personal circumstances cause me to withdraw from the program?

 If you encounter a life event that might interrupt your participation in the SMU Paralegal Certificate Program, please discuss the matter immediately with a student advisor.
-In the past, we have been able to work with students to arrange for future participation in the program with no extra charge.
+We will work with you to arrange for future participation in the program.

-Will graduates be able to sit for the NFPA Pace exam and the NALA CLA exam?
+Will graduates be able to sit for the NFPA exam?